itsyouonline/testing/manual_testing/cobranding/cobranding.md

 4. invite someone to this organization, should succeed
 5. create sub-organization, should succeed

+##Test Case 2: Set organization api key

+**Purpose: Test organization api key generation is working as expected**

+**Steps:**

+1. click on organization.
+2. press setting and add organization domain name, should succeed
+3. press add api access key, enter lable and callbackurl and verify the format, should succeed
+4. check api key is generated, should succeed

-##Test Case 2: Organization cobranding
+##Test Case 3: Organization cobranding

 **Purpose: Test cobranding is working as expected**